 City photo by Jeramey Jannene on Flickr

 When most people think of Wisconsin or Milwaukee, they probably think of beer, brats, and cheese.
 Yes, those are totally all delicious staples around here.
 But, there are actually a lot of places to get fresh, healthy meals as well.
+And some really cool natural shops.
 As a Milwaukeean, I can’t wait to share some of my favorite places with you!

 Healthy Restaurants & Cafes